-1) My daughter has a learning disability.
-What strategies can I use to help her through the writing process?
+1) What strategies can I use to help a child with a learning disability through the writing process?

 Also, contact her teachers and ask for suggestions.
 They may have strategies they use in class that you could use at home.

 2) What should I do for my child who has an IEP but still has trouble with handwriting, taking notes, and writing speed?